-When looking at normalised excess death rates (Figure 8 - Right), we can observe that the jump in excess death rates during the pandemic years corresponded to 10 to 20 standard deviations, with the exception of the 90-99 age group that looked mostly unaffected by the pandemic in terms of excess mortality.
+When looking at normalised excess death rates (Figure 8 - Right), we can observe that the jump in excess death rates during the pandemic years corresponded to 5 to 10 standard deviations, with the exception of the 80-89 age group where excess deaths in 2020 reached 4 standard deviations, but in 2021 only 2 standard deviations from normal; and the 90-99 age group that looked unaffected by the pandemic in terms of excess mortality.
 The signal strength of the effect of the pandemic is much stronger than when using method 1.